 It boasts 700 servers and handles data end-to-end with no third party involved.
 This means the highest level of privacy and security are guaranteed.

 Everyone in the game knows that Switzerland is notorious for being privacy conscious.

 Coverage & Ease of Use:

 Vypr has solid coverage in Asia, with servers in Thailand, Singapore and Australia.
 The latter two I use regularly, as the speeds are very good.

 Here's a screenshot of VyprVPN on my desktop/laptop:

-Now I'm in New York.
-And check out these new functions they bought out.
-The kill switch stops all traffic if Vypr becomes disconnected.
+Now I'm in New York (hehe).
+You see the kill switch?
+It automatically stops all traffic if Vypr becomes disconnected.
 And switching on the site blocker helps you avoid malicious sites.
 Easy to use, self-explanatory, and very secure.

 VyprVPN used to be a tad more expensive than other VPN providers because they maintain all their own software and hardware, but recently that changed and, because of such high user numbers, they have brought out two new irresistible pricing plans.

 If you pay for a year up front you get it far cheaper and, if you break the price down annually, I'm sure you'll agree that it's peanuts for such great cyber security.